Enjoy the poetry of nature, learn to love England’s most inspirational landscapes, and follow in the footsteps of artists and writers.

 You may get a little poetic in the Lake District.

 The lakes are so moving you’ll want to compose verses about their beauty.
-William Wordsworth's Dove Cottage is so fascinating you’ll be inspired to rhyme about the charm of 19th century lifestyle.
+The silent Castlerigg standing stones are so mysterious you'll think about them for days.
 And the mountains are so magnificent you'll get lyrical about their rugged peaks and soothing slopes.

 Take this tour and discover how and why this gorgeous area has inspired England's greatest poets and writers.